 - Roofs with parapets

-Projected polyurethane case.
-In roofs with parapets, the projection will first be applied on the meeting point.
-The foam projection must be extended along the parapet, gradually reducing the thickness.
+Sprayed polyurethane foam case.
+In roofs with parapets, the spray foam will first be applied on the meeting point.
+It must be extended along the parapet, gradually reducing the thickness.
 In case of elastomer finishing, when possible it must be extended to the coping, or otherwise at least to a height of 10 cm higher than that of the foam.

 - Roofs without parapets